StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/webhook.md

-# How to Configure the Webhook Notifier
+# Configure the Webhook Notifier

 This topic provides step-by-step instructions for configuring the *Webhook* [notifier](../about-notifications.md#notifiers) in TheHive.